-The appropriate safeguarding lead person should be familiar with the full 2020 guidance from the UK Council for internet Safety (UKCIS), Sharing nucles and semi-nucles: advice for education settings working with children and young people and should not refer to this document instead of the full guidance.
+The DSL or equivalent should refer to the full 2024 guidance from the UK Council for Internet Safety (UKCIS), Sharing nudes and semi-nudes: advice for education settings working with children and young people, for managing incidents.

 What do we mean by sharing nudes and semi-nudes?